 Farnsworth: I suppose I could part with one and still be feared...

-Sponge Bob Square Pants falls into this category, as he is generally stupid and naive, but he is excellent at making Krabby Patties, doing math, and art.
+Bob falls into this category, as he is generally stupid and naive, but he is excellent at making Krabby Patties, doing math, and art.
 He was once able to calculate the number of hours left in a week, in his head, in less than five seconds.

 Patrick, too.
-In at least one boating episode, he was shown to be perfectly accurate behind the wheel, as he could give perfect instructions to Spongebob simply via a large telescope, sometimes while barely paying attention.
+In at least one boating episode, he was shown to be perfectly accurate behind the wheel, as he could give perfect instructions to Spongebob simply via a large telescope, sometimes while barely paying attention, and in another episode, he even GOT a boating license despite not knowing everything there is to know about boats.

 Finn comes across as this sometimes, too.
 He's a goofy, somewhat foolish young teenager, but his strategies and imagination are utterly brilliant, and have saved countless lives.